 "MCL 722.1441(3)(a) clearly envisions and applies to circumstances in which a male has sexual intercourse with a married female, not knowing her to be a married woman at the time and without adequate information such that he should have known about her marital status."
 Sprenger v Bickle, 307 Mich App 411, 419 (2014).
 "When there is uncertainty about whether conception occurred before or after entry of a divorce judgment, the better-framed question for purposes of analyzing MCL 722.1441(3)(a)(i) might involve asking whether the alleged father knew or had reason to know that the child's mother was married before her divorce was finalized."
-Sprenger, 307 Mich App at 419 (holding that the alleged father lacked standing to commence a paternity action under the Revocation of Paternity Act, MCL 722.1441(3)(a)(i), where his testimony established that he knew that the child's mother was married at the time of conception).
+Sprenger, 307 Mich App at 419 (holding that the alleged father lacked standing to commence an action under the Revocation of Parentage Act, MCL 722.1441(3)(a)(i), where his testimony established that he knew that the child's mother was married at the time of conception).

-"The [alleged father] lacked standing to commence [a paternity] action under the Revocation of Paternity Act[, MCL 722.1441(3)(a)(i),]" where "[the alleged father] fully admit[ted] that he was aware of [the mother's] marriage when he began dating her[, and i]n the absence of any proof of an intervening divorce, it was unreasonable for [the alleged father] to presume that [the mother] did not remain legally married to [her husband at the time of the child's conception]."
+The alleged father lacked standing to commence an action under the Revocation of Parentage Act, MCL 722.1441(3)(a)(i),] where "[the alleged father] fully admit[ted] that he was aware of [the mother's] marriage when he began dating her[, and i]n the absence of any proof of an intervening divorce, it was unreasonable for c.
+Child Conceived Outside of Wedlock

+[the alleged father] to presume that [the mother] did not remain legally married to [her husband at the time of the child's conception]."
 Grimes v Van Hook-Williams, 302 Mich App 521, 529 (2013).